chef/kitchen-vcenter/README.md

 - The machine does not execute any CPU instructions after this point

 New clones resume from exactly the frozen point in time and also resume CPU activity automatically.
-The OS level network adapters get rescanned automatically to pick up MAC address changes, which requires the privileges to use the Guest Operations API and login credentials (`vm_username`/`vm_password`).
+The OS level network adapters get rescanned automatically to pick up MAC address changes, which requires the privileges to use the Guest Operations API and login credentials.
+By default, the credentials from the transport are used, but you can override these (`vm_username`/`vm_password`).

 Architectural description see <https://www.virtuallyghetto.com/2018/04/new-instant-clone-architecture-in-vsphere-6-7-part-1.html>